Council tax empty property premium

 You have moved in now

-If you want us to consider removing the premium you need to provide evidence of the date the change took place.
-Forms of evidence that we accept include:
+If you want us to consider removing the premium you need to provide evidence of the date you moved in.
+Types of evidence that we accept include:

 • Your closing Council Tax bill for your old address showing your dates of residency